varun0chugh/better_flaskapp/README.md

 3. install Flask , sqlalchemy,pyjwt
 4. run flask server "py app.py"
 5. use postman to test CRUD operations and authentication(login/protected)
-6. i have not implemented the test part because i have not leart it yet.
+6. i have not implemented the test part because i have not learnt it yet.